 Your Soul is with you always, in every life you experience.

 It’s important to remember the needs of our body as our body is our temple.

 Set intentions for your self-care plan, go into action, and follow through.

 We tend to forget ourselves when we are looking after everyone else.

 Even if you don’t have time to do everything, it is important that you find some time for yourself.

-Find some time to do something for your health, whether that is through meditation, a walk in the country, or just sitting and soak up some sun.
+Find some time to do something for your health, whether that is through meditation, a walk in the country, or just sitting and soaking up some sun.